valeriep/MBP/README.md

 * run ```cordova plugins add org.apache.cordova.network-information```
 * run ```cordova plugins add org.apache.cordova.splashscreen```
 * run ```cordova build```
-* open the project under plateform/x x still being your chosen platform.
+* open the project under plateform/x x still being your chosen platform
 Caution : if you want to source code, do it in www and run cordova build again.
-Do not touch platform/x/assets/www which will be overrriden at each cordova build (and is not synchronized in git for that reason).
+Do not touch platform/x/assets/www which will be overriden at each cordova build (and is not synchronized in git for that reason).